Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 * Companies earn their reputations by being willing to do the right thing for their people and their customers or clients
 * If someone wont make personal sacrifices for the group, they are not leaders
 * **THE KEY IS OUR LEADERS ARE SUPPOSED TO SERVE US, NOT THEMSELVES, TO PROTECT THOSE IN OUR CARE**
-* Leaders are the pones willing to look out for those to the left of them and the right of them
+* Leaders are the ones willing to look out for those to the left of them and the right of them
 * What makes a good leader is that they eschew the spotlight in favor of spending time and energy to do what they need to do to support and protect their people

 ----------